Studying explicit $U(1)_A$ symmetry breaking in hot and magnetised two flavour non-local NJL model constrained using lattice results: Results

 \subsection{Topological susceptibility}

-In this section we describe our model predictions for $\chi_t$.
-We use the fitted $c$ values from tables~\ref{tab:B13ChiSquared} and~\ref{tab:J240ChiSquared} to calculate the $\chi_t$ using Eq.~\ref{eq:top_sus}.
-The plot is shown in Fig.~\ref{fig:top_sus}, where the left panel is for the central parameter set (CC) of Brandt13 and the right panel is for that of JLQCD.

-The field $a$ is connected to $U(1)_A$ transformations of the quark field and hence the topological susceptibility is related to the extent of the $U(1)_A$ symmetry breaking. ${\cal{L}}_2$ explicitly breaks $U(1)_A$ symmetry.
+In this section, we describe our model predictions for $\chi_t$.
+The field $a$ is connected to $U(1)_A$ transformations of the quark field and hence the $\chi_t$ is related to the extent of the $U(1)_A$ symmetry breaking. ${\cal{L}}_2$ explicitly breaks $U(1)_A$ symmetry.
 (The small quark mass $m$ also breaks $U(1)_A$ weakly.)
 Furthermore, the chiral condensate spontaneously breaks $U(1)_A$.
 Hence we expect that the topological susceptibility is sensitive to both $c$ and the chiral condensate.
 In particular, in the chiral limit, if $c=0$, $\chi_t$ will be $0$.

-While the CC set captures the behaviour of the average condensate for $eB$ all the way up to $1$ GeV$^2$ for small $T$, (Figs.~\ref{fig:FinalASB13},~\ref{fig:ASJCP}) the behaviour of the average condensate for $eB>0.2$GeV$^2$ near $T/T_{CO}\sim 1$ is not described well [Figs.~\ref{fig:ASB13TCC} (Brandt13) and~\ref{fig:ASJ240TCC} (JLQCD)].
-Therefore, we expect that the Fig.~\ref{fig:top_sus} is not a quantitatively accurate description of $\chi_t$ for $eB>0.2$ GeV$^2$ in the crossover region.
-In particular, we expect a sharper drop for $\chi_t$ near $T_{CO}$ as $eB$ is increased, just like the IMC effect for the average condensate.
-For smaller $eB$, we expect Fig.~\ref{fig:top_sus} to describe $\chi_t$ in the shown temperature range.
+We use the fitted $c$ value for LH parameter set (the most suitable parameter set in the present model as established in the previous sections) from tables~\ref{tab:J240ChiSquared} to calculate the $\chi_t$ using Eq.~\ref{eq:top_sus}.
+The plot is shown in Fig.~\ref{fig:top_sus} along with two different LQCD results~\cite{Borsanyi:2016ksw,Petreczky:2016vrs}.
+We show the central value of the fitted $c$, which is $0.149$, for three different values of the magnetic field, $eB=0,\,0.5\;{\mathrm{and}}\;1.0$ $\mathrm{GeV}^2$.